kexin-yang/kexin-yang.github.io/_pages/about.md

 Research Area
 ===
-   My research interests lie at the intersection of Human-Computer Interaction, Learning Science and Artificial Intelligence.
+   My research interests lie at the intersection of Human-Computer Interaction and Learning Science.

    I am interested in **learning sciences and technologies**.
 My work touches on artificial intelligence (AI) in education, intelligent tutoring systems (ITS), language technology, educational robots and XR in education.
    I am curious about how educational technologies can support students learn more effectively and educators to work more efficiently.